 W = 33’ * .20 = ~6.6′ = 7’ (rounded up)

 The antenna was specified to be in a horizontal plane 25’ feet above real ground.
-The radiators were defined as #14 AWG stranded insulated wire.
-The antenna was assumed to be center-fed with 450 ohm balanced line using a 4:1 balun at the source for impedance matching purposes.
+The radiators were defined as #14 AWG stranded THHN insulated wire.
+The antenna was configured to be center-fed using Wireman 554 ladder line with a 4:1 balun at the source for impedance transformation purposes.

 The EZNEC models used in this project can be downloaded from the links below.